MhmdEsml/The-Duke-University-Cervical-Spine-MRI-Segmentation/README.md

 4. Click **“Create API Key”**
 5. Your personal `credentials.json` file will download automatically

-Upload this file to Colab to authenticate the Gen3 client.

 You do **not** need to worry about `MIDRC_data_files_manifest.json`;
 it is already included in the repository.